pag-iiitd/DocDependency/README.md

 # Data Extraction
 We followed a two-phase data extraction methodology to analyze the documentations in 11 open-source GitHub repositories or projects (listed in Table 1 of the paper).
 1. Phase 1 prepares data for RQ 1 by randomly extracting functions from each project.
 The script used for data extraction and steps required to run the scripts can be found in [RQ1_scripts](https://github.com/pag-iiitd/DocDependency/tree/master/scripts/RQ1_scripts).
 2. Phase 2 prepares data for RQ 2,3,4,5 by extracting commit logs where only documentation changes were made to a method.
-The scripts and instructions to run these scripts can be found in [RQ2_scripts](https://github.com/pag-iiitd/DocDependency/tree/master/scripts/RQ2_scripts).
+The scripts and instructions to run these scripts and time required to run on each project can be found in [RQ2_scripts](https://github.com/pag-iiitd/DocDependency/tree/master/scripts/RQ2_scripts).

 As an output, we obtained a dataset of
 1. 50 functions from each project